Battle in the Valley (2023): Preliminary matches

 The opening contest was an eight-man tag team match between Kushida, Volador Jr., The DKC and Kevin Knight; and Josh Alexander, Máscara Dorada, Adrian Quest and Rocky Romero.
 The former won after Knight delivered a DDT, while Alexander was trapped in the Hoverboard Lock.

 Next, Fred Rosser defended the Strong Openweight Championship against Kenta.
 In the end, Juice Robinson came down to the ring and delivered the left hand to God, allowing Kenta to deliver the GTS for the win, and thus making Kenta the first Japanese wrestler to win the Strong Openweight Title.

 Next, The Motor City Machine Guns defended the Strong Openweight Tag Team Championship against West Coast Wrecking Crew.
 The former won after delivering the Dirt Bomb to Royce Isaacs.

 Next, Eddie Kingston faced Jay White in a Loser Leaves NJPW match.
 In the closing stages, Kingston delivered four spinning backfists and two Northern Light Drivers to pickup the victory.
 After the match, as White was addressing the fans, David Finlay attacked him from behind.

 The next bout was a Filthy Rules Fight between Homicide and Tom Lawlor.
 In the end, Lawlor performed a rear naked choke, with Homicide's middle finger still in the air, which Homicide then passed out to.

 The NJPW World Television Championship was defended in this next match between Zack Sabre Jr. and Clark Connors.
 In the closing stages, Connors performed different pinning variations, but to no avail.
 Sabre Jr. then forced him to submit to a Fujiwara armbar.
 After the match, Kevin Knight came out and challenged Sabre Jr. to a championship match.

 The penultimate match was for the IWGP Women's Championship between Kairi and Mercedes Moné.
 Kairi locked in the Ikari, but Moné escaped into the Boss Statement.
 Kairi then delivered a spinning backfist.
-In the closing stages, Moné blocked the Insane Elbow, delivered a belly-to-belly suplex and hit the Mone Maker to become the new women's champion.
+In the closing stages, Moné blocked the Insane Elbow, delivered a belly-to-belly suplex and hit the Moné Maker to become the new women's champion.